Psalm 37: a lesson on waiting for the Lord

 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.
 Ephesians 4:31-32

 Or maybe what David is getting at is envy.
 Maybe it’s vindictiveness.
 Do we seek to take things into our own hands when someone seems to get what they don’t deserve?

-Here's an even harder question: Do we let it shake our faith in God?
+Do we let this unfairness shake our faith in God?

 This psalm probably covers all of those things.
 David is trying to teach his listeners to let God handle things and to keep their eyes focused on what really matters.
-Recognition and prosperity and wealth and power are things of THIS world, not things of God.
+Recognition, prosperity, wealth, and power are things of this world, not things of God.

-Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+Do not store up for yourselves treasure on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves, do not break in and steal.
 For where your treasure is, there your heart will be also.
+Matthew 6:19-21

-I absolutely love how David says STOP worrying about what others are doing and getting, and instead do these things...this is quite a list, my friends:
+David says stop worrying about what others are doing or getting, instead do these things . . . and this is quite a list, my friends: